tatiana-iazykova/ML_NLP/K-Means/Practical (K-Means).md

 *For k=3, generate easy and hard problems and plot them; the easy problem might look like figure 3.13 from Daumé*

-To generate this graph see use the following part of the script.
+To generate this graph consider the following part of the script.
 ```python
 def classif(data):
 	""" unclusters data """